Use a simple SWOT Analysis template to find the big issues for your organization.

 The top half, Strengths and Weaknesses, shows the internal view of the organization as it is now.

-The lower half, Opportunities and Threats, highlights the external trends likely to affect the organization in the future.
+The lower half, Opportunities and Threats, highlights the trends outside the organization.
+These are likely to affect the organization in the future.

 I now offer examples showing the value of using a SWOT template.
 The items in each cell of the table are not detailed.
 I would like you to see the way a planning team can use the template, to reveal patterns of strategic issues.